 A student must take at least 60% (54 credit hours) of the minimum credit hours required for the JD degree at Wake Forest School of Law.

-Wake Forest School of Law limits the number of pass/fail credits that students may earn to seven (with the exception of pass/fail credits in the D.C.
-Externship program, available to second-semester, third-year students).
+Wake Forest School of Law limits the number of pass/fail credits that students may earn to nine (with some exceptions of pass/fail credits in externships, journals, and trial team/moot court, and some experiential education courses).
 The credits that transfer from your previous law school are not counted as pass/fail credits, but rather as graded credits (although as explained below, those graded credits are not computed in your GPA at Wake Forest).
 If a transfer student completed courses at the previous law school after the first two full-time semesters (for instance, a course completed during the summer after the first year), those hours do count against the seven pass/fail hours that may count toward the Wake Forest School of Law degree.

 Grades earned by a transfer student at another law school are not included in their GPA calculation at Wake Forest School of Law.
 Transfer students are ranked unofficially after completion of their first semester at Wake Forest School of Law.
 At that time, the rank is established by a dual rank procedure.
 For example, if a transfer student receives the same GPA as the 32nd ranked person in the class, he or she will also be ranked 32nd in the class.
 If the GPA is not identical, ranking is based on best fit.
 Transfer students are officially ranked cumulatively with their graduating class.